-I recently traveled to India & Bhutan.
-You can read my trip reports here
+I recently traveled to the Himalayan Kingdom of Bhutan.
+You can read my trip reports here:

 - Review: Six Senses Thimpu, Bhutan

 - Review: Bhutan Airlines A319 Business Class from Paro to Delhi

 - Hotel website: Six Senses Bhutan, Punakha Lodge